jz393/jz393.github.io/writing/8-quiet-second-love.md

 we questioned our existence

 fearing a Shakespearean tragedy
-i said i had to go
+i said i needed to go
 and you let me
-i walked away before i could look back
+i left and never looked back

 thousands of miles away
 i met someone else
-still, i saw you occasionally
+still, i remembered you
 in ancient libraries beneath decrepit books

 nearly a decade later